-ACTION: Notice.
+ACTION: Order.

-SUMMARY: FinCEN is issuing notice of an order prohibiting certain transmittals of funds involving Vector Casa de Bolsa, S.A. de C.V., a financial institution operating outside of the United States determined to be of primary money laundering concern in connection with illicit opioid trafficking.
+SUMMARY: FinCEN is issuing notice of an order prohibiting certain transmittals of funds involving CIBanco S.A., Institución De Banca Multiple, a financial institution operating outside of the United States determined to be of primary money laundering concern in connection with illicit opioid trafficking.

-DATES: This action is effective [21 DAYS AFTER PUBLICATION IN THE FEDERAL REGISTER].
+DATES: This action is effective [21 days after publication in the Federal Register].